Daniel-Gaimster/LogP-Prediction/README.md

 # LogP-Prediction

-#Random forest regression method for the prediction of the octanol-water partion coefficient (logP), hydration energy and solvation energy.
+Random forest regression method for the prediction of the octanol-water partion coefficient (logP), hydration energy and solvation energy.
 RF method includes recursive feature eliminations and hyperparameter optimisation.
 Recursive feature elimination removes features until a maximum of 100 out of the 1000+ features remains in order to improve computation speed.
 Feature importance is ranked and saved to enable analysis of key descriptors.

+Analysis of the results can be found in my included thesis from page 57 onwards.

 # Code example can be found below.
 [Can be found here](../main/logP/RF_09.03_opt_RFEC.py)
 ```